Battle of Pilckem Ridge: Casualties

 In 1931, Hubert Gough wrote that 5,626 prisoners had been taken on 31 July.
 The British Official History recorded Fifth Army casualties 31 July – 3 August as 27,001, of which 3,697 were fatal.
 Second Army casualties (31 July – 2 August) were 4,819, 769 being fatalities.
 The 19th (Western) Division suffered 870 casualties.
 In 1937, the French official historians recorded a maximum of 1,800 First Army casualties from 26 to 31 July, about 1,300 suffered on 31 July, of whom 180 men were killed.
 In 2014, Elizabeth Greenhalgh recorded 1,300 French casualties in I Corps.
 The 4th Army suffered casualties for the ten-day accounting period 21 to 31 July of c.
 30,000.
 James Edmonds, the British official historian, added another 10,000 lightly wounded to the total, to make casualty totals comparative, a practice which has been questioned ever since.
 According to Albrecht von Thaer, the chief of staff of Gruppe Wijtschate, units which survived physically no longer had the mental ability to continue.

 Subsequent operations

 Southern flank

-On the Second Army front, German artillery kept up constant artillery-fire on the new British front line, which with the rain, caused the British great difficulty in consolidating the captured ground.
+On the Second Army front, German artillery kept up a constant bombardment on the new British front line, which with the rain, caused the British great difficulty in consolidating the captured ground.
 In the Second Army area, on 1 August, a German counter-attack on the front of the 3rd Australian Division, reached the Warneton Line before being stopped by artillery and machine-gun fire.
-An attack by the 19th (Western) and 39th divisions on 3 August to regain the portion of the first objective (blue line) was cancelled when a battalion occupied the ground unopposed.
+An attack by the 19th (Western) Division and the 39th Division on 3 August, to regain the portion of the first objective (blue line) was cancelled when a battalion occupied the ground unopposed.
 The 41st Division captured Forret Farm on the night of 1/2 August and the 19th (Western) Division pushed observation posts forward to the blue line.